NegreirosT/tsauth/README.md

-## Create a API with a TypeScript :rocket
+## Create a API with a TypeScript :rocket:

 ## Technologies used